NPacha/VINO/README.md

 As a user I want to have my favorite wines categorized by white, red, and rose.

+As a user, I want to be able to navigate this website from my mobile phone.

 #### Development Plan

 description of your development plan